dalethomas81/HamMessenger/README.md

 - design case

 TODO (software):
-- add edit functionality to GPS and Display settings
+- add "quick message" functionality. currently to send a message you need to use serial commands.
 - add ability to program the radio for 'plug-n-play' experience (is this possible?)

 Keyboard: